-This tool is for staff, leadership and volunteers in an organization.
-It can be used within partnerships, projects, or by individual organizations.
-Some actions can be implemented immediately, while others my require a mandate.
-Before starting, it's helpful for your group whether staff, management or volunteers to discuss your mandate and scope of action.
-If you are far from the decisionmaking, you can use the exercise to collect ideas that you can take forward to push the green transition in your organization.
+This tool is for staff, leadership, and volunteers in an organization.
+It can be used within partnerships, projects, or by individual organizations. some actions can be implemented immediately, while others may require a mandate to be carried out.
+Before starting, it's helpful for your group whether staff, management, or volunteers to discuss your mandate and scope of action.
+If you are far from the decision-making, you can use the exercise to collect ideas that you can take forward to accelerate the green of transition your organization.